-December is a fine month for interesting flotsam, so walk along the tide line on a west-coast beach – especially just after storms or the highest tides of the month around the 8th and the 23rd – and see what you can find.
+December is a fine month for interesting flotsam, so walk along the tide line on a west-coast beach – especially just after storms or the highest tides of the month – and see what you can find.
 Atlantic currents circulate in a clockwise direction, and in early winter anything floating on these currents is given a helping hand by westerly gales, sometimes the tail ends of West Indian hurricanes.
 Exotic seeds that fall into the sea in the Caribbean can bob and float along on these currents and wash up on our shores.

 In Ireland sea beans (Mucuna sloanei seeds), sea hearts (Entada gigas) and Mary’s beans (Lathyrus japonicus subsp. maritimus) have long been considered lucky finds with protective qualities, and hung in cattle byres and around children’s necks.